Notalib/workshop-kubernetes/README.md

 ## Prerequisites

-ℹ️ Skip these if you already have a working local Kubernetes! (with host ingress and a working storage-class).
+🤓 Skip these if you already have a working local Kubernetes! (with host ingress and a working storage-class).
 Just make sure to check the [setup guide](./setup/README.md) section 4.

 - Install **Rancher Desktop (Recommended!)**